BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

-# A guide on how to install OpenSUSE Tumbleweed with up-to-date Cinnamon Desktop Environment, an Unencrypted Grub Bootloader, and Encrypted Root Partition
+# A step-by-step guide on how to install openSUSE Tumbleweed with up-to-date Cinnamon Desktop Environment, an Unencrypted Grub Bootloader, and Encrypted Root Partition

 # Preamble